-Canada has several immigration programs.
-Canadian provinces use the Provincial Nominee Program or PNP to choose immigrants who are suited for their economy and labour market.
-Each province chooses the candidates based on their own requirements, criteria and parameters.
+Each province chooses the candidates based on their own PNP requirements, criteria, and parameters.
 So the program of one province differs from another in many aspects.

 If you are selected under PNP by a province, you can start living and working there.
 You may also relocate with your spouse and family to Canada under PNP.